 The model is based on five interactive dimensions:

-June Maker developed a practical model that allows teachers to adapt content, product and process easily to meet the needs of gifted and talented learners.
+June Maker developed a practical model that allows teachers to adapt content, product and process easily to meet the needs of gifted learners.
 It encourages the use of ‘real-world’ problems and audiences.
 This model has been expanded by many other gifted and talented theorists.

 The Maker model focuses on four areas of differentiation: